familyjs/rindo-site/versioned_docs/version-v3/config/extras.md

 }
 ```

-As of Rindo v3.0.0, support for IE 11, Edge <= 18, and Safari 10 has begun to
+As of Rindo v3.0.0, support for IE 11, Edge &lt;= 18, and Safari 10 has begun to
 reach end-of-life.
 While this flag and its supporting functionality is
 currently available, it will be removed in a future version of Rindo.